RunawayFancy/SPUM-pre-course-computer-tools/README.md

  ## About files

  The LaTex compiled file are all included in this repository.
-The tex file is `demo.tex `.
-For Matlab part, several example that I did are posted in folder `~/MATLAB`.
+The tex file is `demo.tex`.
+For Matlab part, several example that I did are posted in folder `~/MATLAB`, file `demo.m`.

  plz enjoy it :)